harshal015/OpenSauced-Extension/README.md

 ## Technical details

-- This is a vite-react powered browser Extension made with the [CRXJS](https://crxjs.dev/vite-plugin/getting-started/vanilla-js/create-project).
+- This is a vite-react powered browser Extension made with the [CRXJS](https://crxjs.dev/vite-plugin/getting-started/vanilla-js/create-project) guidance.
 CRXJS makes it easy to set up a Chrome Extension project with a modern development experience.

 -